 5. EMPOWER YOUR STAFF FOR LONG TERM SUCCESS.

 Something magical happens when our staff physically SEE how many colors they are using in a dollar amount....our color bills went down by just over 500.00 per month just by everyone realizing what those costs look like.
 To be fair, if they aren’t buying the color every month they might not appreciate the cost as much as you do.
 So let’s empower them and show them what those numbers look like!
 This can also be very helpful if you take on new hairdressers right out of school.

 6. MAKE INVENTORY PAINLESS.

-For so many of us this can be such a painful word!!
-If you choose a package that gives you access to the dashboard, you can check your reports weekly, monthly or even daily to see how much of which tubes of colour you have used to help with restocking!
+For so many of us, this can be such a painful word!!
+If you choose a package that gives you access to the dashboard, you can check your reports weekly, monthly or even daily to see how much of which tubes of color you have used to help with restocking!
 Brilliant right??!!

 Guys and gals....let’s be real for a minute.
 Our industry needs a pick me up.
 We need to charge our worth and build stronger, sustainable businesses.
 HOPE IS NOT A STRATEGY in ANY type of business.

 Knowing the numbers is the golden key.
 Let’s work together, support each other and just be awesome humans and lift each other up!
 I hope these quick points help you out and inspire you to make the changes you need to.
 I want YOU to make this year your best one yet with your salon business!!